 Figure 2 shows the response times for each of the client platforms running this Excel subtotals task.
-Though all clients of all types were getting the test file from the file server, the PCs were able to perform the computation locally, while the thin clients had to rely on sharing the server's processor to do the same work.
-The server was able to handle the file requests from the PCs without slowing under load, but having to perform the computations for the thin clients caused the server to slow as we added more clients.
+Though all clients of all types were getting the test file from the file server, each ClearCube R1200 PC Blade was able to perform the computation locally, while the thin clients had to rely on sharing the server's processor to do the same work.
+The server was able to handle the file requests from the PC Blades without slowing under the load.
+Having to perform the computations for the thin clients, however, caused the server to slow as we added more clients.